-According to an analysis of 1,028 trades, only one bull flag pattern has a success rate of 85%, while the rest have a failure rate of 55%.
-The high-tight bull flag is the only flag pattern you should trade.
+According to an analysis of 1,028 trades, most bull flags have a failure rate of 55%.
+The high-tight bull flag has a success rate of 85% and is the only flag pattern you should trade.

-A lot has been written about bull flags, but academic research into flag patterns suggests that only one flag is successful.
+A lot has been written about bull flags, but academic research suggests that only one flag is successful.
 Learn how to identify and use the high-tight flag in your trading.

 What Is a Bull Flag Chart Pattern?

-A bullish flag is a popular but misunderstood technical analysis pattern characterized by a rapid upward price trend followed by parallel downslope consolidation in price.
+A bullish flag is a popular but misunderstood technical analysis pattern characterized by a rapid upward price trend followed by parallel downslope consolidation.
 The price increase resembles a flag pole, while the price consolidation is the flag.

 The bull flag is a continuation pattern occurring during an explosive price increase, followed by a downward price consolidation.
 The price consolidation is caused by traders who profited from the strong trend taking profits and traders looking to short the stock.